 When to plant and grow broccoli?

 Broccoli can be planted in patios and/or in greenhouses around mid to late summer.
-Will reach full growth late Autunm (fall) or early winter time.
-All depending on your country/location and of course climate conditions.
+Will reach full growth late Autumn (fall) or early winter time.
+Of course, all depending on your country/location and climate conditions.

-During mild weather conditions you are more likely to harvest it at early winter.
+During mild weather conditions, you are more likely to harvest it in early winter.